dBankCore/steem/doc/exchangequickstart.md

 sh get-docker.sh
 ```

-### Clone the steem repo
+### Clone the dPay repo

-Pull in the steem repo from the official source on github and then change into the directory that's created for it.
+Pull in the dPay repo from the official source on github and then change into the directory that's created for it.
 ```
 git clone https://github.com/dpays/dpay
-cd steem
+cd dpay
 ```

 ### Build the image from source with docker